KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 The latest completed cleaned production run is:

-`outputs/analysis_shadow_unfold/logs/analysis_shadow_unfold_2026-06-23_22-24-18.log`
+`outputs/analysis_shadow_unfold/logs/analysis_shadow_unfold_2026-06-24_14-22-21.log`

 That log ends with `DONE.` and wrote the current cleaned `MTW` closure summary.
-It has `RUN_FAKE_WIDTH_SYSTEMATIC = True`, so it also propagates the validated 1-prong tau-width fake-source shift through the unfolded result.
+It has the high-priority fake-source systematics enabled:

+- `JET_FAKE_FF_STAT`;
+- `JET_FAKE_MET_WINDOW`;
+- `JET_FAKE_TAU_WIDTH_COMPOSITION`.

+It also attempts the response-systematic pass.
+The response cache was correctly rebuilt after stale cutflows were detected, but the TES response variations are still skipped because the full up/down response objects are unavailable.
 Earlier fake-diagnostic and split-closure sections in this report remain based on the dedicated validation runs listed in their sections.

 The previous all-MC-background output was archived before this bookkeeping change: